uijs/uijs-core/doc/box.md

 _Usually this is called by the system._

-## Properties

-A box supports a few useful capabilities related to properties.

-### box.properties

-An `Array` that contains the names of all the properties defined while the box was initialized.
-This can be useful to reflect on the box's properties, serialize them, etc.

-Example:

-    > var mybox = box();
-    > mybox.properties
-    [ 'x',
-      'y',
-      'width',
-      'height',
-      'rotation',
-      'visible',
-      'clip',
-      'alpha',
-      'debug',
-      'interaction',
-      'autopropagate',
-      'id' ]

 ## Animation

 It is easy to animate any box property using the `box.animate` function.

 ### box.animate(properties, options)

-Where `properties` is a hash of property value targets and `options` are options passed to the various animation functions.
+ * `properties` are a hash of property names and target values.
+ * `options.duration` is duration of the animation (in ms).
+Default is 500ms.
+ * `options.curve` is the curve function to use.
+The `uijs.easing` module contains many types of easing functions from [Robert Penner](http://robertpenner.com/easing).
+ * `options.ondone` is called when the animation completes.

 For example:

     var mybox = box({ x: 0, y: 0 });

-    mybox.on('click', function() {
+    mybox.on('touchstart', function() {
       mybox.animate({ x: 100, y: 100 });
     });